debasish2110/265057_Dailycommits/README.md

 **Folder Structure**
 ----

+**future skills submission:** solutions of the questions which are uploaded in the future skills are uploaded here

+**codes:** This folder contains all the practice codes commited on daily basis.

 **Certs:** This folder contains the certificates supposed to completed (not yet completed) P.s: it wasn't asked to upload the certificates here but i am keeping the certificates fo future and as a backup.

-**codes:** This folder contains all the practice codes commited on daily basis.

 ---------
 **👇Commits data in Tabular Form👇**